Lumpsum Calculator India (2026)

 Can lumpsum investment beat inflation?

-Yes, equity investments historically outperform inflation (6%).
+Yes, historical data shows that equity investments historically outperform inflation (6%).
 Check our Inflation Calculator to see the real growth of your wealth.

 Is lumpsum better than FD?